 Anne has completed Barb Kobe’s Medicine Doll year-long study, teaches her own healing doll workshops to women and girls and was the featured artist in the 2016 Survivor Art Show in Asheville, NC.
 She’s passionate about sharing her healing dolls and offers presentations with themes of healing, overcoming adversity and art as therapy.

 More recently, Anne has participated in Lynne Twist's Soul of Money workshop and is currently training in the medicine wheel and the (s)hero's journey with Victoria Johnson, who has served as lead faculty with The Four Winds Society.

-In her forthcoming book Rape, Forgiveness and Miracles, Anne carries a torch to light the way for those seeking their own healing.
+In her forthcoming book A Fierce Belief in Miracles, Anne carries a torch to light the way for those seeking their own healing.
 She teaches that challenges in our lives happen for us, not to us, and she invites us all to practice forgiveness, self-compassion and trust.